 1. Take it slow on the first few days

-Introduce solid food slowly into your baby’s diet, starting with one serving per day: see our day-by-day weaning guide for more tips.
+Introduce solid food slowly into your baby’s diet, starting with one serving per day.
 Think about the time you’re going to start feeding and choose a time when you and your baby are relaxed.

 Last feed of the day is not a good time, as you’ll both be tired and in the early morning he may be too hungry, so around mid-morning or lunchtime is often a successful time to try.